usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 The node will wait until the competition is ready.
 To start the environment open a second terminal navigate to ``ariac_ws`` and run the following commands:

 .. code-block:: bash
+    :caption: Terminal 2: Start the environment

   . install/setup.bash
   ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial

-Once the environment is loaded and the competition state is ready, the interface node running in terminal 1 will start the competition and the sensor will start publishing data.
+Once the environment is loaded and the competition state is ready, the interface node running in Terminal 1 will start the competition and the sensor will start publishing data.
 Each part detected by the camera will be logged to the terminal.